 More immediately, a much richer array of biometric data is being embraced, further increasing the chances of matching physical evidence, or a crime scene, to a suspect.
-At the same time, this is raising new ethical questions, and decisions will need to be made in terms of how an individual's data is collected, stored, shared and used.
+At the same time, this is raising new ethical questions, and decisions will need to be made in terms of how an individual's data is collected, stored, shared, and used.

 Different societies will reach different conclusions, but there can be little doubt that both AFIS and ABIS will provide invaluable support for a wide range of law enforcement teams, as they seek to build safer communities and bring to justice all those who pose a threat to the security and well-being of law-abiding citizens.

-biometric data protection legal frameworks in Europe and the United States.
+Visit our web dossier to know more about biometric data protection legal frameworks in Europe and the United States.

 remarkable document from Kenneth R. Moses.